-Stuart Jones defends insurers in first-party property disputes and class action litigation involving both commercial and personal lines of insurance.
-He brings extensive experience resolving property insurance disputes involving large property loss cases around the country.
-Stuart provides coverage opinions and advises various commercial lines insurers on losses involving issues of collapse, flood, contamination, business interruption, faulty workmanship, earth movement, and allegations of bad faith.
+Our friend and colleague, Stuart Jones, has retired from practicing law after nearly four decades at Bullivant Houser.
+Stuart dedicated his career to defending insurers in first-party property disputes and class action litigation involving both commercial and personal lines of insurance.
+He brought extensive experience resolving property insurance disputes involving large property loss cases around the country.
+Stuart provided coverage opinions and advised various commercial lines insurers on losses involving issues of collapse, flood, contamination, business interruption, faulty workmanship, earth movement, and allegations of bad faith.

-Insurers turn to Stuart because of his experience in the trial and appellate courts in litigating large, complex cases, including in defense of COVID-19 related cases in national class actions.
-As a commercial litigator, Stuart also has been part of a team handling disputes involving international trademark infringement and unfair competition claims.
+Insurers turned to Stuart because of his experience in the trial and appellate courts in litigating large, complex cases, including in defense of COVID-19 related cases in national class actions.
+As a commercial litigator, Stuart also was part of a team handling disputes involving international trademark infringement and unfair competition claims.

 - Oregon, 1984